Fourth Grade EPP (2023-24)

 - Remember good math practices- You will have paper and pencil to solve questions.

 - Remember that some multiple choice questions can have more than one answer (select ALL that apply).

-- Double Check and Triple Check ALL questions.
+- Double Check ALL questions.
 Every question is important.

 - If you are unsure of a solution, eliminate answer choices and take an educated guess.

 - Take short mental breaks if you need to relax and refocus.

 - If you need a tissue, new pencil, or anything, raise your hand and ask your teacher.

 - Remember your teachers and families are PROUD of you!
 You are ready and will do AWESOME on your MATH TEST!

 We will soon be learning about modeling and adding decimals.
 For our current enrichment unit, we are working on creating patterns and procedures in Terrapin Logo.